deniszh/docker-statsdaemon/README.md

 (As you can see, I prefer to not set up container "links", instead using `--net=host`.)

+See the Dockerfile on [GitHub](https://github.com/ploxiln/docker-statsdaemon)

+Built images are on [Docker Hub](https://registry.hub.docker.com/u/ploxiln/statsdaemon/)

-See the Dockerfile at https://github.com/ploxiln/docker-statsdaemon Built images are on Docker Hub at https://registry.hub.docker.com/u/ploxiln/statsdaemon/
+*TIP*: there are version and date tags on Docker Hub

+LICENSE only applies to what is in this repo, not the image contents